apized/apized.github.io/documentation.md

 In the simplest case of a CRUD server this is all you would need.
 For more complex scenarios we add Behaviours, which should encapsulate small self-contained pieces of business logic.

-Sometimes a behaviour can be considered as a part of the service (logic shared between differnet behaviours) and for these cases we allow extensions the service.
-Repositories can also be extended to allow for custom-made queries.
+Sometimes a behaviour can be considered as a part of the service (logic shared between different behaviours) and for these cases we allow extensions the service.
+Controllers and Repositories can also be extended to allow for request customization for the former and custom-made queries for the latter.

 ## Core concepts